-Next, you need to expressly deal with who the governing persons of the LLC and any Series within the LLC are or will be.
-Because the LLC (Mothership) is the entity, the usual places in the Form 305 must set out governing persons for the entity, not for any Series within the LLC.
-Again, this is where you need to be thoughtful about the issue of the entity being the LLC and not the Series.
+LLC and not the Series.
 Therefore, on the Form 305, you must list the governing persons of the LLC (Mothership).
-That means an initial determination of whether the LLC is manager managed or member managed.
+That means an initial determination of whether the LLC is manager-managed or member-managed.
 The important point here is that the persons that you name in the Certificate of Formation will be the governing persons of the LLC, and not necessarily the governing persons of any particular Series within the LLC.
-Please hold this thought until the discussion below concerning the provisions on governing persons in Subchapter M on Series LLCs.
+Please hold this thought until the discussion below concerning the provisions on governing persons in Subchapter M of the TBOC with respect to Series LLCs.
 If, however, you know at formation that the LLC will have managers or managing members that are unique to a particular Series LLC, the authors believe that best practice requires adding that information to the Supplemental Provisions of the Form 305 Certificate of Formation.